Rally driver and Hoonigan founder Ken Block dies in snowmobile accident aged 55

 Ken Block, a rally car driver and co-founder of Hoonigan and DC shoes, was killed in a snowmobile accident on Monday, the social media account of Hoonigan confirmed.
 He was 55.

+Officials said he suffered serious injuries and was pronounced dead on the scene.

+Confirming his death, Hoonigan described Block as a “visionary, a pioneer and an icon”.

-“It’s with our deepest regrets that we can confirm that Ken Block passed away in a snowmobile accident today,” the statement said.
+“It’s with our deepest regrets that we can confirm that Ken Block passed away in a snowmobile accident today,” Hoonigan said in a statement.

+“Ken was a visionary, a pioneer and an icon.
+And most importantly, a father and husband.
+He will be incredibly missed.”

+Block, one of the most famous rally car drivers in the world, competed in skateboarding, snowboarding, and motocross competitions during his storied career.

 Join our new commenting forum